-What grades are offered by the North Carolina Virtual Academy?
+What grades are offered by North Carolina Virtual Academy (NCVA)?

 What subjects will my child study?

-Language arts, math, science, history, art, and health/PE are the core courses.
-There are also other courses in the appropriate grade levels, such as music and world languages.
-High school students also have access to AP courses, as well as more than 40 elective courses.
+English/language arts, math, science, and history are core courses.
+There are also other courses in the appropriate grade levels, such as art, health/PE, music, and world languages.
+High school students also have access to electives and career-focused courses.

-Yes, we provide all the textbooks and instructional materials needed to complete the program.
-These books and materials are sent to students directly.
+Yes.
+We provide textbooks and instructional materials.
+These books and materials are dependent on the student's grade level and the courses they're enrolled in.
 High school students receive fewer books and materials than elementary and middle school students.

 What happens if my middle school student completes a course mid-year?